 The Jeanne Clery Disclosure of Security Policy and Campus Crime Statistics Act (“Clery Act”) requires the College to report certain crime statistics and disclose security-related information.
 The annual security report issued by the College in compliance with the Clery Act will include, in addition to other required information, statistics regarding any incidents of sexual assault, domestic violence, dating violence, or stalking that have occurred within the locations governed by the Clery Act and that have been reported to a local law enforcement agency or a campus security authority.
 For purposes of these reporting requirements, the foregoing crimes shall be defined as stated herein (however, if the definitions in this Policy and the definitions in the Clery Act are ever in conflict, the definitions in the Clery Act control).
 The annual security report will also include, under the “hate crimes” category of reportable offenses, statistics regarding incidents motivated by the victim’s actual or perceived national origin or gender identity.
 For all annual and interim reports, the College will withhold as confidential, to the extent permitted by law, the names of all victims.

 The College will provide written notification to College students, faculty, and staff about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims of domestic violence, dating violence, sexual assault, and stalking, both within the institution and in the community.
-The College will also provide written notification to victims of domestic violence, dating violence, sexual assault, and stalking about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures by providing them a copy of the Sexual Misconduct Policy (Board Policies 477 and 478) and these Procedures.
-The College will also provide a copy of the Sexual Misconduct Policy (Board Policies 477 and 478) and these Procedures to a student or employee who reports to the College that the student or employee has been a victim of Sexual Misconduct (whether the offense occurred on or off campus), as a written explanation of the student or employee’s rights and options.
+The College will also provide written notification to victims of domestic violence, dating violence, sexual assault, and stalking about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures by providing them a copy of the Title IX Sexual Harassment Policy (Board Policies 477 and 577) and these Procedures.
+The College will also provide a copy of the Title IX Sexual Harassment Policy (Board Policies 477 and 577) and these Procedures to a student or employee who reports to the College that the student or employee has been a victim of Title IX Sexual Harassment (whether the offense occurred on or off campus), as a written explanation of the student or employee’s rights and options.

 Education and Training